projen/projen/API.md

 [ReactProject](#projen-reactproject)|React project without TypeScript.
 [ReactTypeDef](#projen-reacttypedef)|*No description*
 [ReactTypeScriptProject](#projen-reacttypescriptproject)|React project with TypeScript.
+[SampleDir](#projen-sampledir)|Renders the given files into the directory if the directory does not exist.
 [SampleFile](#projen-samplefile)|Produces a file with the given contents but only once, if the file doesn't already exist.
 [Semver](#projen-semver)|*No description*
 [Start](#projen-start)|*No description*